-But there’s no short ways to a successful marriage, you really need to work to make your relationship what you want it to be.
+But there are no short ways to a successful marriage, you really need to work to make your relationship what you want it to be.

 Don’t be afraid to face the struggles of marriage, most of them are not to destroy your relationship, but to strengthen it, and short cut is an insured road to future troubles.

-Struggling together as couple will help you build muscles and skills to face the future struggles.
+Struggling together as a couple will help you build muscles and skills to face future struggles.

-Your goal shouldn’t be to have a struggle free marriage, but to discover how to allow the struggles give you a thick skin for other challenges and not to pole you apart.
+Your goal shouldn’t be to have a struggle-free marriage but to discover how to allow the struggles to give you a thick skin for other challenges and not to pole you apart.

-Myth 2); Happy couples don’t argue :- You will agree with me that everyone of us enters into marriage having different dreams, expectations, needs experiences as well as fears from our past relationships or families.
-Because of all these, lots of misconceptions is bound to occur.
+Happy couples don’t argue:- You will agree with me that every one of us enters into marriage having different dreams, expectations need experiences as well as fears from our past relationships or families.
+Because of all these, lots of misconceptions are bound to occur.

 The fact is that “lack of fights or arguing shows lack of emotional intimacy and truthfulness in marriage says” O’Neal.

 When couples don’t fight, they are susceptible to different kinds of mistakes and emotional “compromises”: Beginning from how they communicate to how they extend time with the extended families” says she (O’ Neal).